pS330DF/EAOS-project/README.md

 # EAOS-project
-just a unofficial public projec t(for my friends secret club login webpages and stuff)
+just a unofficial public project(for my friends secret club webpages and stuff)